IBM/LNN/README.md

 # LNN
-A 'Neural = Symbolic framework for weighted real-valued logic
+A 'Neural = Symbolic' framework for weighted real-valued logic